September 12, 2014 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 So what common offenses would be eligible?
 The only common offenses that come to mind are vandalism and vandalism related offenses (graffiti, tagging), any assault or battery (as long as it is not domestic violence or involves a firearm), petty theft, grand theft or commercial burglary, receiving stolen property, sale of counterfeit merchandise.
 First time prostitution and drug possession would be eligible as well, but Los Angeles courts already have diversion in place for such offenses.

 Additionally, it remains to be seen whether many judges will use their discretion to grant diversion on eligible cases or risk incurring the wrath of local courthouse prosecutors.

 Bottom line: This law is an important step in tailoring appropriate punishments for misdemeanors, but it is very limited in scope.
 It also remains to be seen how it would work in practice.

-If you or a loved one are charged with a misdemeanor or any crime in Los Angeles County or anywhere in California, contact The Law Offices of Jerod Gunsberg for a free and confidential consultation at (323) 633-3423 or by using this confidential contact form.
+If you or a loved one is charged with a misdemeanor or any crime in Los Angeles County or anywhere in California, contact The Law Offices of Jerod Gunsberg for a free and confidential consultation at (323) 633-3423 or by using our confidential contact form.